RinniSwift/DataPersistence/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4. open the workspace and start using the helper functions by 'import KeychainSwift' in the file.

 ## NSCoding
 *similar to Codable. persisting data to a disk.
-Depends on Foundation and is used in UIKit and Foundation.*
+Depends on Foundation an is used in UIKit and Foundation.*
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NSKeyedArchiver (encode objects and store data) saves data\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NSKeyedUnarchiver (decode data from a file and decodes it into objects) retrieves data
 1. [insert project link](https://github.com/RinniSwift/DataPersistence)